Waiting for a Linux system to be online

 d-i preseed/late_command string in-target apt-get -y install netplan-generator

-For this demo, we’re installing the full netplan.io package (incl.
-Python CLI), as the netplan-generator package was not yet split out as an independent binary in the Bookworm cycle.
+For this demo, we’re installing the full netplan.io package (incl. the interactive Python CLI), as well as the netplan-generator package and systemd-resolved, to show the full Netplan experience.
 You can choose the preseed file from a set of different variants to test the different configurations:

-We’re using the custom linux kernel and initrd.gz here to be able to pass the PRESEED_URL as a parameter to the kernel’s cmdline directly.
-Launching this VM should bring up the normal debian-installer in its netboot/gtk form:
+We’re using the linux kernel and initrd.gz here to be able to pass the preseed URL as a parameter to the kernel’s cmdline directly.
+Launching this VM should bring up the official debian-installer in its netboot/gtk form:

-$ export U=https://people.ubuntu.com/~slyon/d-i/bookworm/netplan-preseed+networkd.cfg
+$ export U=https://people.ubuntu.com/~slyon/d-i/netplan-preseed+full.cfg

 $ qemu-system-x86_64 \